RV Rebuild Retrospectives: Slide

 The slide is where our “living room” is located.
-By living room I mean a couch that jackknifes out into a bed.
+By living room I mean it only has a couch (that jackknifes out into a bed).
 For those that aren’t familiar with RVs, a slide is a section of an RV that extends outwards from the rest of the trailer, increasing the interior depth by a certain amount.
 The slide stays closed, making the outside of the trailer totally flush, when we are traveling.
 But the slide opens when we’re staying in the Toaster.

 When we rebuilt the RV, the slide had to be removed so we could take off the siding.
 But aside from that, very minimal work was done to it: interior walls and cabinets were painted, and the couch reupholstered.
 Since we didn’t do a lot of work on the slide, I’m going to talk about the pros and cons to our slide and slides in general rather than specifically the rebuild aspect of it.

 The slide is actually my favorite space inside the Toaster.
 I’m surround by windows on three sides, it’s cozy, and I love curling up on the couch with a blanket to read or work on the computer.

 The windows let a lot of welcomed sunshine in along with a view of the outdoors.

 I love the color of our reupholstered couch.
 It cheers me up.

 LeeAnn, who reupholstered our couch, also suggested to making the back of our couch a straight line instead of keeping it its original curved shape.
 I can’t thank her enough for that recommendation because it gives the couch a modern look.

 Unlike the dinette cushions, I chose an outdoor fabric for the couch, so it's really durable and has held up well.